1. Help Center

 The measure already has the correct frequency, and by default, measures are Not Calculated.
 Click the measure’s Edit button.

-In the Add Variable(s) To window, the relationship is automatically set to Disaggregated - Child.
+In the Add Variable(s) To window, the Relationship is automatically set to Disaggregated - Child.
 (A variable cannot be aggregated, or parent.)
 To find the variable, you can filter by tags or title, then click Search to see the results.
 Only variables that have the same frequency as the calculated measure will be available for selection.
 Select the variable and click Add to continue.

-The ratio calculation in this example requires two variables, but only one was added so far - the student data.
+The ratio calculation in this example requires two measures, but only one was added so far - the student data variable.
 This added variable appears under Disaggregated Measures that are used to Calculate this Measure.
-The second variable needed for the calculation (teacher data), has not yet been created.
-So click Variable again, and this time choose New Variable.
+No measure data will be calculated until the second measure is added.

 In the Add a new Variable window, assign a name and optional tags.
 The frequency is taken automatically from the calculated measure.
 Click Add Variable.